Coconut Cream Fragrance Oil.

 Now here’s a smooth coconut scent for those coconut lovers!
 Not a straight coconut, as this fragrance does hold a soft ‘milk-y’ finish note.
 Would still blend with pineapple though, for an excellent summertime tropical blend!

-This oil is highly concentrated and undiluted.
+This Coconut Cream Fragrance Oil is highly concentrated and undiluted.
 Recommended usage is 1/2 ounce per 4 lbs. of melt & pour soap.

 Please do not use this oil in lip balms.
 External Use Only.